Easy Caramilk Mousse

 - Whip it!

-- Spoon or pipe the mixture into serving glasses, small cups or bowls, individual ramekins, wine glasses, or even one big bowl (from which you can serve it family style… or eat it all yourself.
+- Spoon or pipe the mixture into serving glasses, small cups or bowls, individual ramekins, wine glasses, or even one big bowl (from which you can serve it family style… or eat it all yourself.)

 I topped the mousses with squares of Caramilk, but you could also use grated chocolate (Caramilk, dark chocolate, milk chocolate, really whatever takes your fancy).
-Chopped Caramilk twirls would also make a great topping, as would some whipped cream or a drizzle of melted chocolate or Caramlik ganache.
+Chopped Caramilk twirls would also make a great topping, as would some whipped cream or a drizzle of melted chocolate or Caramilk ganache.

 Tips for Mousse Success